Alabama vs. Clemson: Odds, spread, over/under - November 28

 - Odds to win the national championship: +20000

-- The implied probability of Clemson winning the national championship, based on its +20000 moneyline odds, is 0.5%.
+- Clemson's chances of winning the national championship, based on its odds, are 0.5%.

 Check out all the futures bets available at BetMGM!